xahmol/DMBoot/README.md

   * dmb-menu.prg: Memory overlay for the DMBoot main menu functions (cannot be executed as stand alone program)

   * dmb-util.prg: Memory overlay for the NTP time set and GEOS configuration settings and UI.

+  * dmb-exec.prg: Memory overlay for mounting disks and images on launching programs

   * dmb-confupd-3-4.prg: Utility to upgrade the configuration file of the DM Boot main program from the 1.99 version to the 2.99 version.
 Only needed if coming from a previous version.